 Mara and Blanchett perfectly convey the emotions of the two women falling for each other but bound by the social conventions of the time and features tender and intimate lesbian scenes.
 Sarah Paulson also gives an energetic performance as a wise friend on hand to dish out advice.

 As the critics pointed out, this shouldn’t be described as one of the most romantic lesbian movies, but one of the most romantic movies made full stop.
-Watch it now!

 Perhaps you’ve read Sarah Waters’ historical fiction novel Fingersmith, but did you know it had been adapted for the big screen?